 Robert had superior numbers and resources and used them to crush the rebellion.
-Stannis Baratheon, his brother and the Master of Ships, along with Paxter Redwyne, was able to catch and smash the Iron Fleet, captained by Victarion Greyjoy, in a significant battle off the coast of Fair Isle.
+Lord Stannis Baratheon, his brother and the master of ships, along with Lord Paxter Redwyne, was able to catch and smash the Iron Fleet, captained by Victarion Greyjoy, in a significant battle off the coast of Fair Isle.
 This allowed Robert's forces to cross to the Iron Islands.
 Aeron Greyjoy was lost at sea during the battle, then captured and spent the rest of the war beneath Casterly Rock.

 - See also Siege of Pyke

 The main battle was on the island of Pyke, led by Robert himself and his friend, Lord Eddard Stark.
 The nearby Botley castle was destroyed, as was the town of Lordsport beneath it, before the main attack on the castle of Pyke itself was launched.
 Robert's forces assaulted the southern wall with siege engines, finally shattering the main watchtower there and bringing parts of the surrounding wall down.
 Maron Greyjoy, the second of Balon's three sons, was killed in the breach.
 Thoros of Myr was first through the breach wielding a sword coated in wildfire.
 Jorah Mormont was not far behind him, and he earned a knighthood for his bravery that day.
 The fighting in the castle was fierce, but eventually the castle was taken.
 Balon Greyjoy was forced to swear fealty once more to the Iron Throne, and his surviving son, the nine-year-old Theon, was given into the care of Lord Stark as a hostage to ensure Balon's good behavior.